My.EOU Portal Current Students Faculty/Staff

 View all EOU Communications

-EOU recommends against unnecessary travel through April, whether international or within the United States.
+EOU recommends against unnecessary travel, whether international or within the United States.
 You may be required to self-isolate or be quarantined upon your return to campus.

 The Office of International Student Services discourages international travel in light of COVID-19.